MinaBasem/Git-Sherlock/README.md

 ---

-**GitSherlock** is your one-stop shop for analyzing and understanding GitHub repositories! 💥 It's like a super-powered magnifying glass for code, allowing you to dive deep into any repository's structure, content, and functionality. 🔭
+**GitSherlock** is your one-stop shop for analyzing and understanding GitHub repositories! 💥 Allowing you to dive deep into any repository's structure, content, and functionality. 🔭

 ### ⚡ What can GitSherlock do? ⚡